How to Design a Corporate Website

 It is a promotional website but not a corporate website.
 Sprite is a brand under the big Coca-Cola Company umbrella.

-Now, when you check Coca-Cola Company’s corporate website, you’ll find all the brands that they own, too.
-But what they’re promoting is their company and its values instead of the specific brands under their umbrella.
+When you check Coca-Cola Company’s corporate website, you’ll find all the brands they own, too.
+But they’re promoting their company and its values instead of the specific brands under their umbrella.

 The purposes of a corporate website include: